oscarlaf03/seat-planner/README.md

     2. `yarn install`
     3. `rails s -p 3000`

-* Database creation
+* Database creation:
-    SQLite is included but not used at all
+    * SQLite is included but not used at all

-* How to run the test suite
+* How to run the test suite:
-    Rspec is used for unit testing, run form the project folder:
+    * Rspec is used for unit testing, run form the project folder:
     ```
     rspec spec/requests/seats_request_spec.rb
     ```